 Editorial: Coronavirus disease 2019 (COVID-19) is now the major health concern of the century in several countries (1).
-Due to official data, on 15 September 2020, there were 29,404,719 confirmed cases in the globe and there are 23,220 deaths and 404,648 confirmed cases in Iran (2).
+Due to official data, on 15 September 2020, there were 29,404,719 confirmed cases around the globe, 23,220 deaths, and 404,648 confirmed cases in Iran (2).
 Many countries used a lockdown strategy to control this outbreak.
 Many urological wards postponed surgeries to accommodate infected patients.
 Operations are limited to urological emergencies, and almost all major centers have suspended non-emergent urinary stone surgeries.
-On the other hand, prolonged homestay has various undesirable consequences on people, such as physical inactivity and weight gain, which potentially could put the general population at risk of urinary stone formation (1).
+On the other hand, the prolonged homestay has various undesirable consequences on people, such as physical inactivity and weight gain, which potentially could put the general population at risk of urinary stone formation (1).
 Besides, fear of COVID-19 can postpone Double-J (DJ) stents removal, raising the risk of encrustation.

 Regarding the prevention and treatment strategy of urinary stones in this COVID-19 crisis, we can divide patients into two groups.
 The first group is the people for whom the urological intervention is not indicated.
-This group includes normal and at-risk population and non-struvite, non-cystine renal stones less than 7 mm with no anatomic abnormalities.
-In this group general dietary and lifestyle modifications are helpful which includes consuming more than 3 liters of water and beverages each day, restricting the use of salt and red meats, and having home exercise more than three times a week (3).
+This group includes normal and at-risk populations and non-struvite, non-cystine renal stones less than 7 mm with no anatomic abnormalities.
+In this group, general dietary and lifestyle modifications are helpful, which include consuming more than 3 liters of water and beverages each day, restricting the use of salt and red meats, and having home exercise more than three times a week (3).

 The second group is the patients for whom the urological intervention is indicated.
 This group can be divided into emergent and non-emergent subgroups.
 Patients with urinary stones and concomitant uremia, sepsis, anuria, or refractory pain and vomiting are emergent ones, that intervention is necessary.
 The preferred option during the novel coronavirus crisis in these patients is percutaneous nephrostomy insertion under local anesthesia.
 This method is less invasive, and the health provider has less exposure to the patient than DJ stent insertion.